Adult-Gerontology Nurse Practitioner—RN-BSN-MSN Track

 If you already hold a Bachelor of Science in Nursing (BSN), see the BSN Track.

-- A work experience form demonstrating two years of direct patient care experience employed as an RN at a minimum of 36 hours per week in the last 5 years.
+- A work experience form demonstrating two years of full-time or part-time nursing work experience employed as an RN.

 - The clinical site identification form with: